 - 1. Check and record weather conditions (especially wind direction) at the time of the notification. - 2.
 Visit the location of the compliant (when possible) and attempt to characterize the odor. - 3.
-If the complainant location is downwind of the WPWMA facility, staff will contact the compost facility operator to verify the operating conditions and activities at the time of the complaint. - 4.
-Staff will document all of the information gathered and potential source (s) of the odor in the Odor Complaint log.

-5. Respond to the complainant within 24 hours of receiving the complaint, or within 24 hours of returning from weekends or holidays should the complaint be received during those times.
+If the complainant location is downwind of the WPWMA facility, contact the operator to verify the operating conditions and activities at the time of the complaint. - 4.
+Document the information gathered and potential source(s) of the odor in the Odor Complaint Log. - 5.
+Respond to the complainant within 24 hours of receiving the complaint, or within 24 hours of returning from weekends or holidays should the complaint be received during those times.